is a 2012 action film starring Jason Statham

 - Curbstomp Battle: In the beginning, Luke gets the snot beaten out of him in the ring, by mobsters, and by dirty cops.
 Once he gets dangerous, he flips this completely on its head.

 - Dirty Cop: Almost every cop that comes onscreen is either dirty or dies ten seconds later.
+Luke is the only cop who wasn't dirty, and that earned him the hatred of the entire force.

-- Fate Worse than Death: Vasily's plan for Luke is simple.
+- Fate Worse Than Death: Vasily's plan for Luke is simple.
 They'll keep someone trailing Luke, and anyone that he interacts with on a level above that of a simple purchase, they'll kill.
 The idea is to drive him to suicide.
 It doesn't exactly work out.

 - Good with Numbers: Mei